MIT-Informatics/LegalTags/tools/expert/README.md

 `Expert` is an expert reasoning system that takes formalizations of (privacy-relevant aspects of) legislation, regulation, and practices, and answers data repository relevant queries.
 For example, given a dataset with these characteristics, is the repository allowed to accept the data?

 ## Structure

 The structure of this directory is as follows.

 - `prolog-src` contains Prolog source code for the expert system.

-- `java` contains Java source code for the expert system.
-The Java code provides a GUI front end for querying the logic program.
+- `java` contains Java source code for the expert system as well as a README with code documentation.
+The Java code provides a GUI front end for querying the logic program as well as a command line utility.

 ## Dependencies